 Sunrise Over Machu Picchu

 Plenty of glossy brochures talk about ‘being at Machu Picchu at sunrise’.
-In our experience, sunrise at Machu Picchu is over rated as the site seems shrouded in mist in the very early morning and the sunrise comes up over one of the neighboring mountains.
+In our experience, sunrise at Machu Picchu is overrated as the site seems shrouded in mist in the very early morning and the sunrise comes up over one of the neighboring mountains.
 That said, on a clear, slightly misty morning it is gorgeous!
 Knowing the best time of day is key for photographing Machu Picchu.

 Time Of Day

 Not with-standing the point above about sunrise over Machu Picchu, go early and you will be rewarded by less people and some stunning light clouds floating over the site.
 Machu Picchu’s gates open at 6am and by 9am there are a lot of crowds.
 To be among the first in the gates at 6am be prepared to be in the bus line at around 4am.

 Patience is a virtue, especially at Machu Picchu.
 People come and go and eventually you can get a photo without the crowds, if that is what you are looking for.
 Keeping in mind that if you have allowed two days to shoot your photos it should be easier to be patient.